brakmic/HPX_Projects/README.md

 - **Error handling** in HPX

-Asynchronous functions throw asynnchronous errors.
+Asynchronous functions throw *asynchronous* errors.
 And in highly parallel systems errors are really hard to handle.
 But HPX keeps the complexity away by providing
 <a href="http://stellar.cct.lsu.edu/files/hpx-0.9.11/html/hpx/manual/applying_actions/action_error_handling.html">nice facilities</a> for location-agnostic error handling.

 - **Components**